-This was the first time I did a legit sunrise hike to a location.
-I did a hike to the Garden of the Gods if you saw this blog post.
-However, the Garden of the Gods does not involve a hike of any kind.
+This was the first time I did a legit sunrise hike.
+I did a "hike" at the Garden of the Gods if you saw this blog post.
+However, the Garden of the Gods I was walking the paved bath from a paved parking lot.

-For High Point Monument, I was google best sunrise spots in New Jersey.
-This came up with a few different sites as being in the top four locations in the state.
+My trip to High Point Monument, began with a google search of best sunrise spots in New Jersey.
+This came up with a few different locations.
+High Point was in the top four best sunrise spots.
 With that information, the ball started rolling to plan a camping weekend with friends.
 If you want to spend a weekend here, check out this blog post to see all that High Point State Park has to offer.

 Now, you might be wondering why we didn’t just drive up to the monument for sunrise.
 Well, the park doesn’t open until 8 AM so you need to hike to the monument to see the sunrise.

 Before you do a sunrise hike, there is a decent amount of prep that goes into planning your hike.
 Here are a few things to keep in mind:

 Sunrise time, then subtract 20 minutes (ie if it’s 5:40 your goal should be to get there by 5:20)